 Basic Safety Tips For Mexico

-There are people worldwide that target tourists as the victim of their next crime.
-My general advice, no matter the destination you are visiting, is to practice common sense when it comes to safety.
-Mexico is no different.
-It is a good idea when walking about to use your peripheral vision to evaluate the proximity between yourself and strangers.
+There are people worldwide who target tourists as the victim of their next crime.
+My general advice for traveling to Mexico, and in fact no matter the destination you are visiting, is to practice common sense when it comes to safety.

 Raise Your Voice To Attract Attention